Model-Free Power System Stability Enhancement with Dissipativity-Based Neural Control: Preliminaries

 \textbf{Theorem 1} (\citeex{khalil2002nonlinear}{Exercise 4.63}): The equilibrium $x^*=0$ of \eqref{Closed} is asymptotically stable if there exists a compact and non-empty set $D\subseteq\mathcal X$ that includes the origin, and there is a function $V:D\to \mathbb R$, termed \textit{Lyapunov function}, that satisfies

-Theorem 1 is commonly used as a powerful method in analyzing the stability of autonomous systems, while in the analysis of open-loop systems with external inputs, dissipativity has been proposed as a generalization of Lyapunov stability.
+Theorem 1 is used to analyze the stability of autonomous systems, while in the analysis of open-loop systems with external inputs, dissipativity has been proposed as a generalization of Lyapunov stability.

-\textbf{Definition 2} (Dissipativity): System \eqref{DynamicalSystem} is \textit{locally dissipative with respect to a supply rate function} $w(\cdot,\cdot):\mathcal X\times\mathcal{U}\to\mathbb R$ if there exist a \textit{storage function} $V:\mathcal X\to\mathbb R$ and compact and non-empty sets $D_x\subseteq\mathcal X,D_u\subseteq\mathcal U$ containing the origins such that along system trajectories
+\textbf{Definition 2} (Dissipativity): System \eqref{DynamicalSystem} is \textit{locally dissipative with respect to a supply rate function} $s(\cdot,\cdot):\mathcal X\times\mathcal{U}\to\mathbb R$ if there exist a \textit{storage function} $V:\mathcal X\to\mathbb R$ and compact and non-empty sets $D_x\subseteq\mathcal X,D_u\subseteq\mathcal U$ containing the origins such that along system trajectories

-Here, the supply rate is a function of states $x_k$ and inputs $u_k$ instead of the more common choice of outputs $y_k$ and $u_k$.
 The left-hand side of \eqref{diss_comp} can be interpreted as the rate of change of the stored energy of the system, which should be smaller than the energy supply rate on the right-hand side if the system is dissipative with respect to the supply rate.
-This property naturally reminds us of the dissipative characteristics of a real-world power system.

-In addition to designing arbitrary controllers that maintain the stability of the operating equilibrium and further enhance the transient stability VSGs, we often desire an optimal one with respect to certain performance criteria, such as minimizing the frequency deviation during the transients.
-A general optimal control problem with an asymptotic stability requirement is given as follows:
+In addition to designing arbitrary controllers that maintain the stability of the operating equilibrium and further enhance the transient stability of the power system, further performance objectives, such as minimizing frequency deviations during transients, are often considered.
+Therefore, in this paper, we investigate the \textit{optimal stabilizing control problem}, which encodes asymptotic stability as a constraint and is described as follows:

 where $l(\cdot,\cdot): \mathcal X\times \mathcal U\to\mathbb R_{+}$ is a nonnegative real cost function.
 A solution to \eqref{eq:optimal} is referred to as an \textit{optimal stabilizing control}.